gerivanc/entropy-password-generator/README.md

 - **Block I (Modes 1–10):** Fixed length of 24 characters, including ambiguous characters (e.g., 'I', 'O', '0'), with varying character sets to balance readability and security.
 Ideal for general-purpose passwords, such as website logins or application credentials.
 - **Block II (Modes 11–20):** Varying lengths (15 to 128 characters), mostly excluding ambiguous characters for enhanced readability.
 These modes cater to sensitive applications, from personal accounts to cryptographic keys and enterprise-grade security.
-- **Using Custom Configuration:** Custom passwords with lengths between 15 and 128 characters, specified using the --length option followed by the desired length (15-128), including ambiguous characters.
+- **Block III (Using Custom Configuration):** Custom passwords with lengths between 15 and 128 characters, specified using the --length option followed by the desired length (15-128), including ambiguous characters.
 These passwords achieve entropies ranging from 97.62 to 833.00 bits, making them suitable for a wide range of applications, from personal use to high-security environments requiring robust cryptographic strength.

 ### Password Modes Summary